What it does: Optus’ focus is on creating a better and more connected future for Australia.

 The vibe of the place

-Optus culture reflects that of its Asian parent company Singtel.
+Optus’ culture has often been described as ‘feeling like family’.
 Employees are looked after but expected to reciprocate by working hard.
 There’s not much socialising during work hours but you can expect to be hanging out with workmates at one of the campus’s bars or restaurants after hours.
 You’ll be expected to be a team player when it comes to working with those in your own department.
 That noted, friction between departments with competing priorities is not uncommon.
 A flat structure means you’ll have regular contact with senior staff.

 Overall satisfaction rating among grad employees: 4.3 stars